mishurov/applets/README.rst

 GTK Applets
 ===========

-Python2 scripts used with openbox and tint2.
-Also code may be adapted for use as i3 status apps and so on.
+Python scripts for openbox and tint2.
+The code also may be adapted as i3 status apps and so forth.

 Dependencies (Gentoo)
 ---------------------